Jason Wing: Teaching career

-Wing is a career schoolteacher and has taught PE since 1989.
+Wing is a schoolteacher and has taught PE since 1989.
 Educated at Neale-Wade School, he taught at several schools including Witchford Village College, Isleworth and Syon School and Gunnersbury School for Boys.
-During his time at Isleworth and Syon he successfully led on the school's bid for Specialist Sports College status in 2003.
-Under his leadership as Director of Sport the school won the prestigious Sports College of the Year award in 2005.
-Wing coached a number of high performing athletes during his time as a PE teacher including England International sprinter Chris Craig, professional basketball players Joe Fournier and Walid Mumuni and Watford FC player Michael Bryan.
+Wing coached a number of high-performing athletes during his time as a PE teacher, including Watford FC player Michael Bryan.

 He returned to his former school Neale-Wade as principal in 2011.
-Wing was appointed as Executive Headteacher for both Neale-Wade and Burrowmoor Primary School in May 2015, both schools are sponsored by The Active Learning Trust.
-From September 2016 Wing will extend his Executive Headteacher role and will have responsibility for both of his current schools and the new Active Learning Trust school in Littleport, Cambridgeshire.
-Littleport East Cambs Academy (LECA) will open in September 2017 and Wing will lead on the establishment of this new academy.
-In June 2017 Wing was shortlisted for the TES Headteacher of Year Award and in the same month he was awarded National Leader of Education status and Neale-Wade was in turn was designated as a National Support School.
+Wing was appointed as Executive Headteacher for both Neale-Wade and Burrowmoor Primary School in May 2015.
+In June 2017 Wing was awarded National Leader of Education status and Neale-Wade was in turn was designated as a National Support School.

-Wing has contributed to educational articles for Secondary Ed Magazine, Academy Today, Schools Week, The Guardian and Parent Dish.